BU-KABlab/PANDA-BEAR/src/panda_lib_db/README.md

 ## Database Schema

-The database schema is based on the SQLAlchemy models defined in `panda_lib.sql_tools.panda_models`.
+The database schema is based on the SQLAlchemy models defined in `panda_models`.
 These models are used to create the database tables and relationships.